 The system is also completely scalable, meaning you only pay for what you use.
 As your company grows and expands, you can scale your system without having to purchase any hardware.
 You can also increase your space during your company’s busy season and scale back during off-peak.

 Work with a Microsoft partner to gather information about ERP software straight from the source.
 They can also give you real-life examples of how businesses just like yours have benefited from Microsoft Dynamics GP.
 You’ll also be equipped with pricing estimates and implementation information that will show your boss that you really have done your homework.

 With the right software in place, your company will only continue to grow and flourish.
 (Not to mention your job will get easier!)
 Do some research and show the decision makers in your company how an ERP software system like Microsoft Dynamics GP would help productivity and your bottom line.

-If you’re looking for a Gold Microsoft Partner, feel free to give me a call at DFC Consultants.
+If you’re looking for a Gold Microsoft Partner, feel free to give us a call at Stoneridge Software.
 We work with companies across North America and can give you the tools you need to get your company to invest in Microsoft Dynamics GP.